It is false to claim that no one knows when life begins and dishonest to argue that abortion does not kill a human being.

 I think we have deluded ourselves into believing that people don't know that abortion is killing.
 So any pretense that abortion is not killing is a signal of our ambivalence, a signal that we cannot say yes, it kills a fetus.1

-On the other side of the pond, Ann Furedi, the chief executive of the largest independent abortion provider in the UK, said this in a 2008 debate:
+On the other side of the pond, Ann Furedi, the chief executive of the largest independent abortion business in the UK, said this in a 2008 debate:

 We can accept that the embryo is a living thing in the fact that it has a beating heart, that it has its own genetic system within it.
 It’s clearly human in the sense that it’s not a gerbil, and we can recognize that it is human life.2